dylangaeta/JHU-thesis-LaTeX/README.md

-# (unofficial) Johns Hopkins University PhD Dissertation/Thesis Template for LaTeX/Overleaf
+# (unofficial) Johns Hopkins University PhD Dissertation/MS Thesis Template for LaTeX/Overleaf
 ## Author: Dylan C. Gaeta (2025)

-A complete LaTeX template for PhD dissertations and M.S. theses that meets Johns Hopkins University Sheridan Libraries formatting requirements (as of August 2025).
+An easily customizable LaTeX template for PhD dissertations and M.S. theses (or GBO/DQE/thesis proposals) that meets Johns Hopkins University Sheridan Libraries formatting requirements.

 ## Overview

-This template provides a structured, modular approach to dissertation writing with compliance to JHU formatting standards as of August 2025.
+This template provides a structured, modular approach to dissertation writing in LaTeX/Overleaf with compliance to JHU formatting standards as of the Fall 2025 term.

 ## Getting Started